ezequielmastrasso/EzequielM-WP-Theme/README.md

 EzequielM-WP-Theme
 ==================

-This is a php js bootstrap iscroll python googleMaps api and xml based theme for Wordpress.
+This is a php bootstrap, Jquery Leaflet and Mapbox API based theme for Wordpress.
 Designed for any image driven blogin' experience.
+Optimized to show lots of images even in slow devices.
+Both front end theme and back end Admiin panel tools provided.

 [photos.ezequielm.com](http://photos.ezequielm.com) wordpress theme.
 Read below for all the Features and roadmap!